rossrobino/domco/apps/docs/src/server/content/deploy.md

 <on-this-page></on-this-page>

+## Build

 Run [`vite build`](https://vitejs.dev/guide/cli.html#vite-build) to build your application into `dist/`.
+Vite will build both the client and server builds, then domco will prerender any static routes and [run the adapter](#adapters) if set.

 ```
-.
-└── dist/
+dist/
 ├── client/
 │	├── (_immutable/) - any JS/CSS/immutable assets
 │	└── (index.html) - prerendered pages
 └── server/
-		├── app.js
+	├── app.js - server entry point
 	└── (adapter-entry.js) - if using an adapter
 ```

-By default domco will generate a `app.js` module and static assets for your application.

 ## Manual deployment